erin-dot-io/erinio/source/posts/2014-01-14-shapeways.html.markdown

 ---
-title: Example Article
+title: Shapeways
-date: 2012-01-01
+date: 2014-01-14
-tags: example
+tags: portfolio
 ---

 This is an example article.
 You probably want to delete it and write your own articles!